ArtanisCV/StructuredForests/README.md

 ## What is missing
 * Multi-scale detection.
 However, implementing it should only require several lines of codes.
-* Non-maximum suppression.
 * Speed.
 I didn't strive for speed.
 The current implementation is slower than the Author's Matlab version, since only one thread is used, and there is no stochastic optimization like SSE.
   Nonetheless, the speed is acceptable: for BSDS500, detection requires about 1.5s per testing image; training requires about 9 hours.
-* No depth images.
-I never try the NYU depth dataset.
+* Depth images.
+I never tried the NYU depth dataset.

 ## License
-I took some C++ codes from the Author's original implementation.
-Those codes are licensed as the Author required (see the Author's Github page).
+I took some C++ codes from Piotr's original implementation.
+Those codes are licensed as the author required (see the author's Github page).

 For other codes, they are licensed under the IDC (I don't care) License.
 O(∩_∩)O.